Why You Shouldn't Imitate Bill Gates If You Want To Be Rich - Slashdot

 With most people it already starts at them not being able to find out what "special ability" they might have.
 To take one of your examples, finding out that you're good at organizing people and ma

+OK, how do I become charismatic?
+I do well enough.
+I have a wife and son I love very much, and I have some very good friends.
+I'm not inspirational.
+I can't read people enough to feed them what they want.
+(There was a time, before I was married, when I would have loved to have women throw their bodies at me.)
+If I can't learn to be charismatic, then knowing where charisma can get me does me no good.

+Since I don't have much charisma, and can't catch the flying bodies and put them to work for me, I do

-Survivorship Bias (Score:2)
+Survivorship Bias (Score:5, Insightful)

 The Misconception: You should focus on the successful if you wish to become successful.